 What is a Hold Harmless Agreement?

-A Hold Harmless Agreement, or waiver of liability, is an agreement on the part of one party not to hold the other party legally responsible for any danger, injury, or damage.
-You may be familiar with this type of contract as a consumer if you have ever participated in an activity like ice skating, horseback riding, or bungee jumping.
+A Hold Harmless Agreement is an agreement on the part of one party not to hold the other party legally responsible for any danger, injury, or damage.
+You may be familiar with this type of agreement as a consumer if you have ever participated in an activity like ice skating, horseback riding, or bungee jumping.
 When you sign a business’s Hold Harmless Agreement before the activity begins, you renounce your right to sue the business in the event of an accident.

 Who needs a Hold Harmless Agreement?

-Hold Harmless Agreements are common in industries known for carrying a high degree of personal injury or property damage risk.
-Examples of fields where Hold Harmless Agreements are common include:
+Hold Harmless Agreements are common in cases when there is a high degree of personal injury or property damage risk.
+If you hire a contractor, rent out your property, or hold an event, you open yourself up to third-party liability.
+Examples of areas where Hold Harmless Agreements are common include:

-Real Estate – if you rent your property to another party and they are injured or cause damage to your site, they may have grounds to sue.
+Real Estate.
+If you rent your property to another party and they are injured or suffer damage to their property, they may have grounds to sue.
 Hold Harmless Agreements can substantially reduce this risk.

-Construction – property owners, contractors, and subcontractors face large liability risks given the nature of the construction industry.
-For example, a contractor and property owner could be held liable if a subcontractor is injured on site, or a property owner could sue their contractor for causing structural damage to their building.
+Construction.
+Property owners, contractors, and subcontractors face large liability risks given the nature of the construction industry.
+For example, a contractor and property owner could be held liable if a subcontractor’s work causes injury to someone or damages someone’s property.

 What are the benefits of a Hold Harmless Agreement?